-Includes Alison Brown On Banjo Blackwing Pencil set + SIGNED LIMITED EDITION On Banjo Deep Purple VINYL OR SIGNED CD.
+Includes Alison Brown On Banjo Blackwing Pencil set + LIMITED EDITION On Banjo Clear Green VINYL OR SIGNED CD.

 Custom made Blackwing pencils featuring a blue barrel, white On Banjo imprint, gold ferrule, white eraser, and Blackwing’s balanced graphite core.